thedanzor/CSS-JS-Guide_rain_warcraft_scene/README.md

 ## Guide: Lets begin
 ### Setting up the canvas!
-By canvas i am refering to an artist canvas and not a HTML5 canvas tag.
+By canvas i am refering to an artists canvas and not a HTML5 canvas tag.
 So for this guide we will use a standard HTML5 page.

 ```
 <!doctype html>